klover-rs/spotify-api-token-manager/README.md

 ```
 note that the url of the listener always needs to be the same url you defined earlier in the spotify developer dashboard.

+after you have done it open the listener url in your browser along wihj `/login` to authorize your account

+example of the url could be http://127.0.0.1:8080/login

 ## also important
 please note that this library will create a folder in your home dir called "stm_data" which stands simply for spotify token manage data :D
 so make sure that you dont already have a folder which is called like this